-This post contains minor plot spoilers and is based on a screening of Joker at the 2019 Toronto Film Festival.
+This post contains minor plot spoilers and is based on a screening of Joker at the 2019 Toronto International Film Festival.
 The movie hits theaters October 4.

 There’s a scene in Todd Phillips’s Joker where Arthur Fleck, the man who becomes the Joker, goes on a rant.
 He’s talking about society, or primarily how he has been wronged by the world around him (something that he talks about a lot).
 I was at the edge of my seat the entire time, mostly because he was dancing around uttering the phrase immortalized by meme culture: “We live in a society.”
 After spending nearly two hours watching the origin story of the world’s most beloved villain, it felt like it was on the tip of his tongue.